 Following a career in law and finance, he was appointed chancellor of the New York City public schools, in 2000.
 After serving as schools chancellor, he became the president of the Jack Kent Cooke Foundation, which awards scholarships to high-performing, low-income students seeking higher education.

-Mr. Levy was diagnosed with A.L.S. last year.
-His family has designated The Fund for the Harold O. Levy Middle School (IS 52) as the beneficiary of any donations made in his honor.
+His family designated The Fund for the Harold O. Levy Middle School (IS 52) as the beneficiary of any donations made in his honor and memory.

 Thank you for your generosity and support.